May 22 – June 23, 2017

 **Important note to those who may have already applied to our medical school through AACOMAS.You will need to use the same email address for your Summer Scholars application as you did on your AACOMAS application.

-The link above will take you to our application log in screen.
+The button above will take you to our application log in screen.
 Select the New Applicant Registration link at the bottom to set up your account.
 Once your account has been set up, you can select the link to apply to Summer Scholars.

 Once you are in the application portal, you will be able to complete the application at your own pace and you may save and come back to the form as needed.
 The portal will also be the place to check on the status of your application.